 1. Check about exotic animal laws in your country or state.

 In the US, different states have different laws regarding exotic animals as pets.
 The same goes for several other countries and their respective provinces.
-If you live in one state but plan to move to another state with your iguana, make sure that there are no restrictions.
+If you live in one state but plan to move to another with your iguana, make sure there are no restrictions.
 Laws can change, so keep checking at least annually to stay on top of any potential complications.

 2. Owning an iguana can be expensive.